 As of yet, Pete has remained too shy to identify himself– though from time to time he will rearrange the museum furniture.

-What do you think– is it a mischevious midget who picks locks?
+What do you think caused this?
 It’s not a coworker because everyone I work with is bitter and humorless, plus my office is very secure.
 Have you had any unexplainable experiences or ghoulish encounters?
 Tell me all about it so I can lose some sleep tonight.